KaasRijkeTurk/Microslop-Support/README.md

-# 🤖 Microslop Support Bot
+# Microslop Support Bot

 A powerful Discord bot with AI chat, Minecraft server management, and full Discord server setup capabilities.

 ---

-## ✨ Features
+## Features

-- **🧠 AI Chat** — Powered by Ollama (local LLM).
+- **AI Chat** — Powered by Ollama (local LLM).
 Chat with the bot in DMs or mention it in any channel.
-- **⛏️ Minecraft Server Integration** — Check server status, players, mods, whitelist, bans, ops and more.
+- **Minecraft Server Integration** — Check server status, players, mods, whitelist, bans, ops and more.
-- **🖥️ RCON Support** — Send RCON commands directly from Discord.
+- **RCON Support** — Send RCON commands directly from Discord.
-- **🏗️ Server Setup** — Auto-create channels, roles, and rules with a single command.
+- **Server Setup** — Auto-create channels, roles, and rules with a single command.
-- **👋 Welcome System** — Custom welcome messages and auto-roles.
+- **Welcome System** — Custom welcome messages and auto-roles.
-- **🎉 Fun Commands** — Roasts, polls, ship calculator, mock text, coinflip and more.
+- **Fun Commands** — Roasts, polls, ship calculator, mock text, coinflip and more.

 ---

-## 📋 Commands
+## Commands

 ### ── General ──